elasticio/elasticio.github.io/content/_components/gspreadsheet-v2/index.md

 ## Credentials

 To get `Client ID` and `Client Secret` please use the [Google Developers Console](https://console.developers.google.com).
-As a callback please use `https://your-tenant.address/callback/oauth2`.
+As a callback please use `https://{your-tenant.address}/callback/oauth2` that can be found [here](/guides/oauth-callback-redirect-url.html).

 During credentials creation you would need to:
-- select existing Auth Client from drop-down list ``Choose Auth Client`` or create the new one.
+- Select existing Auth Client from drop-down list ``Choose Auth Client`` or create the new one.
   For creating Auth Client you should specify following fields:

 |Field name|Mandatory| Description                                                                       |